nemoarchive/analytics/docs/automatic_ingest_process_flow.md

   - Creates diff files for dmz and incoming.  gEAR will process the dmz one.
   - Makes tarballs of the directory files
   - Copies tarballs to the DMZ

+NOTE: This process will change a bit when Shaun rolls out the updated ingesting scripts.

 ## Incoming